citp/privacy-policy-historical/s/st/str/strengthsquest.com.md

-> *The following text is extracted and transformed from the strengthsquest.com privacy policy that was archived on 2016-11-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161130082732id_/http%3A//www.strengthsquest.com/shared/186272/privacy-statement.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the strengthsquest.com privacy policy that was archived on 2017-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170623001146id_/http%3A//www.strengthsquest.com/shared/186272/privacy-statement.aspx) for the most accurate reproduction.*

 # Privacy Statement

-_Last Updated September 29, 2016_
+_Last Updated April 28, 2017_

 Protection of personal privacy has always been a hallmark of Gallup.
 Since its inception in 1935, Gallup has maintained the anonymity of each survey respondent unless an individual user consents to the release of the user's Personal Information or individual results.
 In a similar manner, Gallup protects the identity of individuals who access Gallup Websites.
 For the purposes of this Privacy Statement, the terms "Gallup, we, us, and our" refer to Gallup, Inc., 901 F Street, NW, Washington, D.C., 20004, U.S.A. and its subsidiaries and affiliates.
 For questions about this Privacy Statement or your Personal Information, please [contact us](mailto:privacy_administrator@gallup.com).